bricef/Tools/README.md

 The [Coding Challenges Repository](https://github.com/bricef/coding-challenges) which includes sevreal fully fucntioning tools and utilities.

-My [Dotfiles](https://github.com/bricef/coding-challenges) which also includ some tools and utilities.
+My [Dotfiles](https://github.com/bricef/coding-challenges) which also include some tools and utilities.

 ## Completed Tools